 12.2.
 Term of Purchased Subscriptions.
 Term of Subscriptions.
 The term of each subscription shall be as specified in the applicable Order Form.
 Except as otherwise specified in an Order Form, subscriptions will automatically renew for additional periods equal to the expiring subscription term or one year (whichever is shorter), unless either party gives the other notice of non-renewal at least 30 days before the end of the relevant subscription term.
 The per-unit pricing during any renewal term will increase by up to 7% above the applicable pricing in the prior term, unless We provide You notice of different pricing at least 60 days prior to the applicable renewal term.
 Except as expressly provided in the applicable Order Form, renewal of promotional or one-time priced subscriptions will be at Our applicable list price in effect at the time of the applicable renewal.
 Notwithstanding anything to the contrary, any renewal in which subscription volume for any Services has decreased from the prior term will result in re-pricing at renewal without regard to the prior term’s per-unit pricing.

-You may terminate your RepuGen account at any time by calling RepuGen Customer Support.
+You may terminate your RepuGen account with a 30-day written notice to RepuGen Customer Support.
 Except as specifically set forth herein or on the Site, there are no refunds for any fees paid.
 YOU ARE SOLELY RESPONSIBLE FOR TERMINATING YOUR REPUGEN ACCOUNT AND THIS AGREEMENT.
 WE ARE NOT RESPONSIBLE FOR YOUR FAILURE TO PROPERLY TERMINATE YOUR REPUGEN ACCOUNT AND THIS AGREEMENT OR FOR ANY CREDIT CARD OR OTHER CHARGES OR FEES YOU INCUR AS A RESULT OF YOUR FAILURE TO PROPERLY TERMINATE YOUR REPUGEN ACCOUNT AND THIS AGREEMENT.

 We may, in our sole discretion, terminate your RepuGen account or your access to or use of the Site or the Products, disable your RepuGen account or access to the Site or the Products, remove all or a portion of your Customer Information or data, cancel or suspend any of your Campaigns, or put your RepuGen account on inactive status, in each case at any time, with or without cause, with or without notice and without refund.
 We shall have no liability to you or any third party because of such termination or action, except that we will refund a pro rata portion of any prepaid amounts if we terminate you without cause.
 After termination, you shall get the database of your customers from RepuGen on MS Excel spreadsheet.